nickfun/phantom/README.md

 an example call: `/start?twilioNum=4151112222&targetNum=9253334444&myNum=5105556666`

 `/connect` generates the needed TwiML to connect the call from the user to the target.
 Takes `num` param.

+## Requirements

+- java 1.8
+- maven
+- honcho or foreman to run a Procfile